Our Team

 Director of Research and Evaluation

-Jeremiah Piña, Ph.D., is Director of Research and Evaluation Design at Creative Research Solutions.
+Jeremiah Piña, Ph.D., is Director of Research and Evaluation at Creative Research Solutions.
 For more than a decade, his work has focused on advancing opportunities for historically underrepresented and marginalized young people to engage with, and find success in, STEM learning.
 His experience with STEM education crosscuts areas of curriculum development, teacher professional development, and outcome assessment.
 He is a strong proponent of utilizing methods of teaching, learning, and assessment that leverage aspects of divergent thinking, creative problem-solving, narrative learning (especially culturally-based narratives), and the use of imagination.

 Dr. Piña earned his Ph.D. in Educational Psychology at the University of Georgia.
 His initial academic areas of study focused on the assessment of creative thinking skills and the psychosocial development of creative performance during adolescence.
 His dissertation centered on creating new methods of assessment that could capture the role of adolescent identity transitions and their consequences on the creative performances of self-identified “nerdy” or “geeky” middle schoolers who faced social marginalization and bullying.